AndyDentFree/im-plausibilities/imUrlDataApp/README.md

+## Sending from the App

+Apple provide [MFMessageComposeViewController](https://developer.apple.com/documentation/messageui/mfmessagecomposeviewcontroller) so you can compose messages inside an app.
+This is documented as being mostly about sending text **but** you can also assign the `message` property which is an `MSMessage`.
+The documentation misleadingly says _To display your iMessage app, create and assign an MSMessage object to this property._ but there's no such automatic behaviour.

+What _does_ seem to happen, magically behind the scene, is that the iMessage delivered is typed for the iMessage Extension App bundled with your sending app. ie: you can only use this technique when there's an extension.

 ## Project Structure

 Created using XCode 10.1 as a Single View App then *added* an iMessage App Extension second target.